Policies and Guidelines for KnightScholar

 • Consultations and instruction on using KnightScholar,

-• Assisting the SUNY Geneseo community with submissions as library staff resources permit, and
+• Assisting the SUNY Geneseo community with submissions, and

 • Notifying contributors about significant changes to repository operations, policies, and procedures.